Robust Investment-Driven Insurance Pricing and Liquidity Management: Theoretical Framework

 Accordingly, the aggregate capacity process for the entire insurance sector satisfies:

-While in principle, the density generators $h^j$ may vary across insurers, we focus on a symmetric equilibrium in which all insurers behave identically.
+While in principle, the distortion processes $h^j$ may vary across insurers, we focus on a symmetric equilibrium in which all insurers behave identically.
 Thus, it is assumed that the optimally chosen $h^j$ takes the same value across all $j \in \mathcal{J}$.

 With model uncertainty, each insurer’s optimization problem deviates from \eqref{Benchmark Optimization Objective} and is evaluated under the subjective measure $\mathbb{Q}^h$, incorporating a penalty term that reflects the insurer’s preference for robustness against model misspecification.
 Following the variational preferences framework of \citet{anderson2003quartet}, \citet{maccheroni2006ambiguity}, and \citet{maccheroni2006dynamic}, the insurer’s objective can be written as: